Administration of Khammam district

 The Zilla parishad comprises 46 members elected from geographically demarcated territorial.
 Chairman, Vice Chairman, the Co-opted members and seven standing committees form the body of the Zilla parishad.
 The finance committee of the Zilla Parishad takes care of all matters relating to the supervision of the revenue and expenditure of the Zilla Parishad.
 It prioritises the allocation of budget to various plans and developmental projects.
 The rural development committee performs functions relating to poverty alleviation, area development programme, employment, housing corporation, thrift and small scale industries, including cottage industries.
 The various committees also take care of the sectors of agriculture and health and education.
 They are responsible for seeing to agriculture production, animal husbandry, taking care of the educational activities of the Zilla Parishad, health services, hospitals, water supply, family welfare and other allied matters etc.

-Khammam is one of the Historical Towns of Andhra Pradesh, having nearly 1000 years of traceable History.
-It is the head quarters town of the District Khammam.
+Khammam is one of the historical towns of telangana, having nearly 1000 years of traceable History.
+It is the head quarters town of the Khammam District.
 It is a special grade Municipality, with an extent of 18.53 sq. kms.
 The Municipality was formed in 1942 and upgraded as special grade municipality in the year 2000.

-The Department of Information & Public relations strives to provide authentic information on Government plans, programmes, activities and achievements in various fields of development, so as to motivate and involve the public in the developmental activities of the government.
-The department makes use of different sources of media like the press, publications, films, advertisements, exhibitions, song & drama, radio, television, video and other channels of electronic media etc. The department also provides feed back to the government on the response and reactions of the people to the various programmes implemented.
+The Department of Information and Public relations strives to provide authentic information on Government plans, programmes, activities and achievements in various fields of development, so as to motivate and involve the public in the developmental activities of the government.
+The department makes use of different sources of media like the press, publications, films, advertisements, exhibitions, song and drama, radio, television, video and other channels of electronic media.
+The department also provides feed back to the government on the response and reactions of the people to the various programmes implemented.
 Such feed back helps the government to make necessary changes in its policies and programmes to suit the needs of the people and to fulfil their expectations.

 Apart from the above mentioned administrative bodies, a number of other organisations have been formed for the purposes of public welfare in the Khammam district.